pnpm/pnpm.io/docs/cli/store.md

 Added in: v2.12.0

-Adds new packages to the store directly without modifying any projects or files outside of the store.
+Functionally equivalent to [`pnpm add`], except this adds new packages to the store directly without modifying any projects or files outside of the store.

+[`pnpm add`]: add

 ### prune